 The long anticipated yearly homeschool convention in Tulsa has come and gone.
 Both my sister and I needed the encouragement.
-Tuesday, the first day of the convention was awesome – my lovely daughter, Virginia, was home watching Leif so […]
+Tuesday, the first day of the convention was awesome – my lovely daughter, Virginia, was home watching Leif so my homeschooling sister Elizabeth and I could be kid free […]

 Ask a NextGen Homeschooler: What Role Does Dad Play?